cobapen/sphinx-theme-mochi/docs/source/index.rst

 ======================
-sphinx-mochi-theme
+sphinx-theme-mochi
 ======================

 About
 ===========

-This is a developer's documentation for **sphinx-mochi-theme**
+This is a developer's documentation for **sphinx-theme-mochi**

 For theme users: :doc:`Pages/index`